-Founded in 1920, Ruder Ware provides business, employment, estate planning, and litigation services through its offices in Wausau, Eau Claire, and Green Bay, Wisconsin.
-A full-service law firm, over 40 attorneys provide clients with a one-stop approach to their legal needs.
+Founded in 1920, Ruder Ware provides business, employment, estate planning, and litigation services.
+A full-service law firm, over 45 attorneys provide clients with a one-stop approach to their legal needs.
 Ruder Ware, Business Attorneys for Business Success.

-Posted on April 8, 2021 by Joseph M. Mella
+Posted on April 20, 2022 by Joseph M. Mella

-Posted on December 23, 2020 by Mary Ellen Schill
+Posted on December 17, 2021 by Mary Ellen Schill

-The Internal Revenue Service has announced the optional standard mileage rates for computing the deductible cost of operating an automobile for business, medical, and moving expenses for 2021, and the decrease in rates reflect the decrease in the fixed and variable costs of operating a vehicle.
-Effective January 1, 2021, the optional standard mileage rates […]
+The Internal Revenue Service has announced the optional standard mileage rates for computing the deductible cost of operating an automobile for business, medical, and moving expenses for 2022, and the increased rates reflect the increase in the fixed and variable costs of operating a vehicle, primarily due to increased gas prices.
+Effective January 1, 2022, […]